Middle East: Create Jobs through Sustainable Development

 - A recognized bachelor’s degree

-- Completion of Perspectives Mission course or other comparable mission course
+- Completion of Perspectives Mission course or another comparable mission course

 - Completion of Alliance Polity course